404labfr/laravel-stripe-server/readme.md

 ## Intended workflow

-1. You have an `Order` model with a stripe checkout.
+- You have an `Order` model with a stripe checkout.
 You create the order in your controller.

+Example model:
 ```php
 use App\Models\Order;
 use Lab404\StripeServer\Facades\Stripe;